 A shiver went up her spine.
-“So,” she said.
 “You’re the official doom greeter or what?”

 He opened the door.
-“It’s a long shot, but at least you’ll have a shot.
-Or, would you prefer to wait around and take your chances with that asshole?”
+“It’s a long shot, but at least you’ll have one.
+Or would you prefer to wait around and take your chances with our illustrious friend?”

-Kristen grudgingly relented, shuffling her shackled feet as she followed him into the hall.
-“I’m guessing anything beats that.”
+Kristen grudgingly relented.
+She shuffled her shackled feet as she followed Hernandez into the hall.
+“Anything beats that.”

 “Maybe.
 I’m not sure dying in space is any better than dying here.
 But I’ll let you be the judge.”